tlively/learn-gfx-hal/book/src/04_triangle_intro.md

 testing right now.

-Note that there's two different structs called `DepthStencilDesc` in the `gfx-hal` crate, because they think that prefixing names with modules is somehow cool (hint: it's stupid, please stop designing your APIs this way).
-This time we want the one from `gfx_hal::pso` (note: "pso" is "pipeline state object").
+Note that there's two different structs called `DepthStencilDesc` in the `gfx-hal` crate.
+The one in the `image` module is deprecated old nonsense, we want to be sure to import the one from the `pso` module.

 ```rust
       let depth_stencil = DepthStencilDesc {